Sommeliers have been forced to pivot in the pandemic, and their futures remain uncertain

 We can expect to see fewer restaurants with dedicated sommeliers overseeing beverage service.
 The “sommanager,” a position that combines beverage and overall management duties, is likely to be more common in post-covid restaurants.
 We may see more wine lists on tablets, which will reduce printing costs for restaurants and make our experience more interactive, though not necessarily with a person.
 A remote sommelier may even engage you through a video chat from your wine list.
 We are probably several years away from tuxedoed holograms materializing tableside to suggest wine pairings, but when it happens, I won’t be surprised.

-When the pandemic sent the nation into lockdown last March, Jillian Riley was furloughed from her job as beverage manager for NoMi, a high-end restaurant in Chicago’s Park Hyatt hotel.
-As lockdown continued into July, Riley’s position was eliminated and the restaurant sold off much of the extensive wine collection she had built.
+When the pandemic sent the nation into shutdowns in March, Jillian Riley was furloughed from her job as beverage manager for NoMI, a high-end restaurant in Chicago’s Park Hyatt hotel.
+As the shutdown continued into July, Riley’s position was eliminated, and the restaurant sold off much of the extensive wine collection she had built.
 Today, the hotel and restaurant remain closed, their future as uncertain as Riley’s.

 Like sommeliers, cooks, servers and other restaurant workers, Riley found herself scrambling, or pivoting in the pandemic vernacular, in ways she never expected.
 “I always wanted to work a harvest, but that’s difficult to do in normal times,” she told me.
 Through a group called the SommFoundation, she arranged a harvest internship at an Oregon winery, but that was canceled when the winery decided not to harvest because of smoke taint from wildfires.
 Through connections, she secured a spot at Alejandro Bulgheroni Estate, a boutique winery in St. Helena, in Napa Valley.
 She started there a week before the Glass Fire erupted and scorched much of the northern part of the valley, including the nearby Meadowood resort.
 She helped a winemaker protect the fermenting wines with carbon dioxide and dry ice, while firefighters managed to save the winery.
 Not your typical harvest experience.